 You need to request authorised time off.
 The national guidelines on authorising absence in term time have recently changed.
 Have a look at our attendance guidelines for more information.
 You MUST complete a request for absence before you go on holiday.
 A request form can be obtained from the school office.
 Alternatively you can download a form from our ‘Useful Documents’ page.

-Our school website provides information for you as a parent.
+Our school website also provides information for you as a parent.

 We also have a facebook page – the link is at the bottom of our home page.